jason-c-dev/claude-cli-rpi5-with-speech/README.md

      "speech_enabled": true,
      "text_output_enabled": true,
      "aws_polly_voice": "Ruth",
-     "aws_polly_engine": "neural"
+     "aws_polly_engine": "neural",
+     "stt_enabled": true,
+     "deepgram_model": "general"
    }
    ```

-7. Ensure that your Raspberry Pi is set up for audio output.
-If you're using HDMI for audio, you might need to force HDMI audio by adding the following line to `/boot/config.txt`:
+7. Ensure that your Raspberry Pi is set up for audio input and output.
+If you're using HDMI for audio output, you might need to force HDMI audio by adding the following line to `/boot/config.txt`:
    ```
    hdmi_drive=2
    ```